-The Company expects to make additional investment in CBI's operations to increase the capacity of its Portland plant to accommodate anticipated growth.
-We expect the costs associated with this relocation and expansion will be approximately \$12 to 15 million, and expect to relocate to the new facility by July 1, 2008.
+The Company expects to make additional investment in CBI's operations to relocate to a larger plant in Portland to accommodate anticipated growth.
+We expect the costs associated with this relocation and expansion will be approximately \$15 million, and expect to begin relocating to the new facility in the first quarter of fiscal 2009.
 We also expect to invest up to \$10 million into our Torrance plant by the end of fiscal 2009 to revise our operations to provide more roasting and packaging flexibility as well as to further reduce materials handling.